David Sainsbury, Baron Sainsbury of Turville

-He was made a life peer in 1997 as a member of the Labour Party, and was on a leave of absence from the House of Lords from 15 July 2013 to his retirement 2021.
+He was made a life peer in 1997 as a member of the Labour Party, and was on a leave of absence from the House of Lords from 15 July 2013 to his retirement in 2021.
 He served in the government as Parliamentary Under-Secretary of State for Science and Innovation from 1998 and 2006.

 He is a major donor to the University of Cambridge and, in 2011, was elected Chancellor of the University of Cambridge.
-He also made the largest donation in British political history, giving £8 million to the Liberal Democrats.
+He also made the largest donation in British political history, giving £8 million to the Liberal Democrats in 2019.

 Early life and business career

 The son of Sir Robert Sainsbury (1906–2000) and Lisa Ingeborg (née van den Bergh; 1912–2014), Sainsbury attended Eton College before going on to earn a degree in History and Psychology at King's College, Cambridge.
 He then completed an MBA at Columbia Business School in the United States.

 Sainsbury joined the family firm, then known as J. Sainsbury Ltd., in 1963, working in the personnel department.
 He became a director in 1966.
 He was Financial Controller from 1971 to 1973, just before the company's flotation.

 When the company listed on the London Stock Exchange on 12 July 1973, at the time the largest flotation ever, his family retained control with an 85% stake.
 His father, Sir Robert Sainsbury, gave almost his entire stake in the company to David Sainsbury, his only son, whereas his uncle Alan Sainsbury split his stake in the business between his sons John Davan Sainsbury, Simon Sainsbury, and Tim Sainsbury.
 John Davan Sainsbury became chairman in 1969 on Sir Robert Sainsbury's retirement.

 He was the group's Finance Director from 1973 to 1990, during which time the company grew rapidly.
-He was Chair of Savacentre from 1984 to 1993, during which time the hypermarkets business grew slowly.
+He was chairman of Savacentre from 1984 to 1993, during which time the hypermarkets business grew slowly.
 He was deputy chairman from 1988 to 1992.
 On JD Sainsbury's retirement as chairman and chief executive on 2 November 1992, David Sainsbury became chairman.